 What is happening

-A similar share of Minnesota adults have received the COVID-19 vaccine compared to U.S. adults overall.
+A larger share of Minnesota adults have received a COVID-19 vaccine compared to U.S. adults overall.

 Minnesota was on shaky ground heading into the pandemic

 Our 2020 Compass Points shows that several social determinants of health both influence and are influenced by a global pandemic.
 Lately, we have been seeing rapidly declining progress.

 People from all corners of the globe have contracted the COVID-19 coronavirus, and many residents of Minnesota have as well.
 How many Minnesotans have the coronavirus and where do they live?
 What are their racial and ethnic demographics?
 Understanding the reach and frequency of those with COVID-19 is important not just for combatting the spread of the coronavirus but for developing plans for easing state-mandated restrictions on physical interactions and economic activity.

 People with the COVID-19 coronavirus experience a range of symptoms, from mild physical ailments to severe reactions that necessitate admittance to a hospital.
 How many Minnesotans have been hospitalized, and how does Minnesota's hospitalization rate compare to other states?
 Understanding the rate of hospitalization helps ensure that Minnesota's medical infrastructure is adequately equipped and prepared to treat patients.

 How many Minnesotans have died because of complications associated with COVID-19?
 Is the rate at which deaths are occurring increasing, decreasing, or flattening?
 Information about lives lost will help us understand the coronavirus’s severity.